chaquentin/cpp_test/README.md

 # cpp_test
-i'm improving my cpp skils
+i'm improving my cpp skils by doing a snake in SFML